Dishonoured Cheque- What Are Cheque Bounce Charges?

 • Avoid making any mistakes when signing the cheque

-• You can file it under Section 420 or 406 of the Indian Penal Code (IPC)
+Yes.
+It is possible to file an FIR against the issuer under Section 420 or 406 of the Indian Penal Code (IPC).

-How many times can a cheque bounce?
+How many times is it possible for a cheque to bounce?

 Share